If you are an overseas national and are coming to New Zealand to study for more than three months, you will need a

 - Your enrolment fees have been paid in full

 To apply for a student visa, you will need to be complete and bring with you the student visa application form when you complete your enrolment in person

 **If you are planning on submitting your student visa application on campus, UC recommends you to call Immigration NZ Contact Centre (0508 558855) to check whether you need to provide medical certificates, chest x-ray certificates or police clearances prior to lodging your visa application with UC.
 The Immigration NZ Contact Centre is available 24/7 to give updates on what needs to be submitted with applications.
 UC does not have access to Immigration NZ records to provide this information or advice.

 The fee for a student visa application, processed with the Enrolments office at the UC Ilam campus, is NZ$220.00 (as of 1/01/2019).
+From July 1, 2019, the fee for a visa application will increase to $255 due to the Government's International Visitor Conservation and Tourism Levy.
 This will be charged to your student account to be paid on completion of your enrolment.

 If you have any questions about applying for a student visa please contact firstname.lastname@example.org